kiehozero/Focloir/README.md

 >>> In terms of look and feel, the site is similar across all browsers.
 The tablet and desktop views are almost identical, while mobile devices always drop into col-12 formatting.
 For mobile devices, I have included Materialize's default sidenav bar, which was much easier to set up than Bootstrap's mobile menu options.
+I have also tending to use jQuery to change descriptive buttons it icon-based buttons for smaller devices.

 I tested this project primarily on Firefox but also Chrome and Edge, taking advantage of the screen size options to test using iPad, Samsung Galaxy and Kindle Fire.
 I also tested the site on my own Huawei device, as well as passing the initial